 Many masters of low-traffic websites, me included, do NOT like this behaviour, we don't want our server to do nothing being slow to serve that lone request we long so much for - therefore we need a way to avoid the application pool recycle.

-It seems Microsoft have built a way to configure IIS to NOT recycle the application pool or to change the idle time threshold and many suggestions of how to configure IIS
+It seems Microsoft have built a way to configure IIS to NOT recycle the application pool or to change the idle time threshold and many suggestions of how to configure IIS, however none have worked for me.

 Schedule an automated request - this works